owl-project/owl/README.md

 # Building OWL / Supported Platforms

 General Requirements:
-- OptiX 7 SDK (version 7.0, 7.1, or 7.2, will work with either)
+- OptiX 7 SDK (version 7.0, 7.1, 7.2, 7.3, or 7.4; should work with either)
 - CUDA version 10 or 11
-- a C++11 capable compiler (regular gcc on CentOS and Linux should do, VS on Windows)
+- a C++11 capable compiler (regular gcc on CentOS, Ubuntu, or any other Linux should do; as should VS on Windows)

 Per-OS Instructions: